The Origin, Evolution and Functions of the Human Mind

 Visualizations

 The concept of “visualization” is used in this essay to describe the appearance in the mind of images, sounds, verbal or mathematical or other symbolic concepts, tastes, fragrances, or tactile sensations independent of sensory perception.
 In other words, the mind can present the images of objects or any of their characteristics – for example, we can visualize a flower or the face of another person – without that object being present.
 A writer can search for and have a verbal concept in his mind.
 A mathematician can handle complex equations of mathematical symbols in his mind.
 An advertising agent – or a preacher – can handle the symbolic significance of images or words.
-A musician can have in his mind a sound or harmony without any musical instrument actually being played – as every composer or musician knows.
+A musician can have in his mind a sound, harmony, or melody without any musical instrument actually being played – as every composer or musician knows.

-In a neurophysiologic sense, a visualization occurs when the group of neurons required for an element of memory is activated and remains active – even beyond the duration of such initial activation from outside.
+In a neurophysiologic sense, a visualization occurs when the group of neurons required for an element of memory is activated and remains active – even beyond the duration or independent of such initial activation from outside.
 Such activation may occur not only through new perceptions but also through the synaptic linkage to neurons related to other memory elements as in thought sequences.
 Hunger can lead to the visualization of food, fear to the visualization of enemies, the mentioning of a town to the visualization of a person living there, et cetera.
-Vvisualizations can be not only static, like a slide show; they also can be dynamic, like a video show in the mind.
+Visualizations can be not only static, like a slide show; they also can be dynamic, like a video show in the mind.

 In the case of sequences of verbal concepts, this leads to the thought phenomenon of the “inner voice”, as if thoughts were expressed in the mind by the mind’s talking, see later discussion.
 Sequences of acoustic harmony “visualizations” may result in the “visualization” of melodies.